kgisl/pythonFDP/lab/InsertSortTDD.md

 ## 6 Place your code inside a function  `insertsort`and write test cases to test the functionality

-## 7 Replace the list method calls and instead use slicing to achieve the same sorting operation
+## 7 Replace the list method calls and instead use `slicing` to achieve the same sorting operation

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQyNjM4MzQyMywxNTA1NDI5NzAsLTEzMD
+eyJoaXN0b3J5IjpbLTE1MDMyMTc0NjksMTUwNTQyOTcwLC0xMz
-A3NTkzOTddfQ==
+AwNzU5Mzk3XX0=
 -->